kineticstoolkit/kineticstoolkit_doc/src/numpy_indexing_slicing_filtering_1d.md

 However, by carefully inspecting your signal, you realize that the data is late by 40 milliseconds.
 You want to fix this delay, but you also want to keep the same number of samples in your signal.

-- Using NumPy slicing, write a code that advances every data by 40 ms.
+- Using NumPy slicing, write a code that moves forward every data by 40 ms.
 - Fill the missing data at the end with zeros.

 In summary, you want to produce the blue curve below: